 Educational structure.
 Learning activities are configured through:

-lectures and seminars held by the teacher, with the contribution of external speakers;
+lectures and seminars held by the teachers, invited experts, and guests;

 tutoring in the classroom;

-development of the design process, with verification of progresses at the different scales;
+development of the design process, with verification of signs of progress at the different scales;

 supplementary activities extra classroom of individual study and research (i.e. Flipped Classroom: reading one article chosen from a provided list and prepare a poster to discuss and present to the classmates.
 Developing a video with the group about the project’s concept to share with the class at the beginning of the Studio).

 A systemic approach to technology.
 Advanced design tools assume a central role in the contemporary practice of architecture, both in the design and construction phases, expanding design potentiality and increasing control and precision over the arising complexity of the design process.
-A holistic approach to technology in which innovative tools, fabrication techniques and emergent technologies are synergically conceived and applied to inform consistent design outputs, from the early stages to the definition of construction and performative characteristics of the architectural systems.
-For instance, lectures of Parametric software are offered to the students that want to experiment this design approach.
-Furthermore, specific lessons on innovative materials, 3D printing and specific design strategies as Urban Health and Design for All are integrated to the teaching program.
+A holistic approach to technology in which innovative tools, fabrication techniques, and emergent technologies are synergically conceived and applied to inform consistent design outputs, from the early stages to the definition of construction and performative characteristics of the architectural systems.
+For instance, lectures on Parametric software are offered to the students that want to experiment with this design approach.
+Furthermore, specific lessons on innovative materials, 3D printing, and specific design strategies as Urban Health and Design for All are integrated into the teaching program.

 Studio methodology.
-Following the idea of a design-driven learning process, the studio will be mainly organized around the architectural and construction design of a pavilion for “Milano Welcome city.
-Designing for inclusion and resilience”.
-Students will work in small groups and guided to create an original concept for an architecture of exhibition and its development into an architectural system successfully integrating spatial, performative, functional and technological aspects.
-Complementary activities will consist of theoretical lectures held by teachers and representatives of architecture and construction sector.
-Short exercises will introduce to design methodology and develop specific technical skills.
-The architectural design is the result of a complex set of disciplines.
-In particular the integration of “Technologies for construction and environmental hygiene” will analyze and evaluate the iterations between Building, Environment and Health, related to Indoor & Outdoor Well-being; additional focus about "Design for All" topic will be provided.
+Following the idea of a design-driven learning process, the studio will be mainly organized around the architectural and construction design of a pavilion at the Ex-Trotto area.
+Students will work in small groups and guided to create an original concept for inclusive iconic architecture and its development into an architectural system successfully integrating spatial, performative, functional, and technological aspects.
+Complementary activities will consist of theoretical lectures held by teachers and representatives of the architectural and construction sector.
+Short exercises will introduce design methodology and develop specific technical skills.
+Architectural design is the result of a complex set of disciplines.
+In particular the integration of “Technologies for construction and environmental hygiene” will analyze and evaluate the iterations between Building, Environment, and Health, related to Indoor & Outdoor Well-being; additional focus about "Design for All" topic will be provided.

 During the educational path the sequence of the courses and the order of registration of the related exam must follow the priority specified in the study programme regulation.